-- There is no scientific evidence that smoking weed directly helps iron deficiency, but cannabis may indirectly support recovery by boosting appetite.
+• No Scientific Proof: There is currently no evidence that smoking weed directly helps iron deficiency in humans.

 What Is Iron Deficiency and Why Does It Matter?